-I have spent a number of years researching and documenting the life of James Ford, his ancestors, and his family.
+I have spent a number of years researching and documenting the life of James Ford, his ancestors, and his family and the extended family connections which include the names Trezise, Cornish, and Allen.
 In this venture, I have been assisted by a number of people to whom I offer my deepest thanks and appreciation.
-They are, Corrine Fordschmid, Margaret Kennedy, Lyn Heading, and Tim Ford.

 I would also like to thank the many contributors to Facebook Millport Photos who share their beautiful photos of Millport and the surrounding scenery of Cumbrae.
 I have incorporated some of their material on this website.